The world is huge

 Can You Watch My Kids?

-You’ve paid plenty for your coach ticket, so now it’s time to relax, take a nap, maybe let your kids run wild.
-The flight attendant’s just sitting at the back of the plane, after all—you’re sure she’ll be happy to watch the little darlings, right?
+You’ve paid plenty for your coach ticket, so now it’s time to relax, take a nap, and maybe let your kids run wild.
+After all, the flight attendants are just sitting at the back of the plane—they will be happy to watch your little darlings, right?
 Wrong.

 “I’ve had passengers get mad at me because we didn’t have a play area on the plane.
 Another passenger came to the back of the plane and asked me where she could put her baby.
 She didn’t want to hold it,” flight attendant Heather Poole told Parade Magazine.
-Parents, wise up: Flight attendants already have enough to do.
+Flight attendants already have enough to do and can’t take on babysitting duties.

 Fetch Me …